Sedgwick County, Kansas: 19th century

-Sedgwick County was founded in 1867, and named after John Sedgwick, who was a major general in the Union Army during the American Civil War.
+Sedgwick County was founded in 1867, and named after John Sedgwick, who was a major general in the Union Army during the Civil War.

 In 1887, the Chicago, Kansas and Nebraska Railway built a branch line north–south from Herington to Caldwell.
-This branch line connected Herington, Lost Springs, Lincolnville, Antelope, Marion, Aulne, Peabody, Elbing, Whitewater, Furley, Kechi, Wichita, Peck, Corbin, Wellington, Caldwell.
+This branch line connected Herington, Lost Springs, Lincolnville, Antelope, Marion, Aulne, Peabody, Elbing, Whitewater, Furley, Kechi, Wichita, Peck, Corbin, Wellington and Caldwell.
 By 1893, this branch line was incrementally built to Fort Worth, Texas.
 This line is called the "OKT".
 The Chicago, Kansas and Nebraska Railway was foreclosed in 1891 and was taken over by Chicago, Rock Island and Pacific Railway, which shut down in 1980 and reorganized as Oklahoma, Kansas and Texas Railroad, merged in 1988 with Missouri Pacific Railroad, and finally merged in 1997 with Union Pacific Railroad.
 Most locals still refer to this railroad as the "Rock Island".

 20th century

 Sedgwick County was the setting for the murders committed by the BTK strangler from 1974 until 1991.
 Dennis Rader, an employee of the Sedgwick County city of Park City was arrested in early 2005 after he began sending incriminating letters taunting the police in 2004.
 He had not been heard from since 1979.
 Ken Landwehr of the Wichita Police Department led the task force which captured Rader, setting a new standard of serial crime detection in the process, which is still studied by police departments across the world.
 Rader is serving 10 life sentences at the El Dorado Correctional Facility in El Dorado.